Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Alban): The drag and drop of file is not working under Mono 2.10
 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG #16 (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
+- REFACTORING (Alban): the layer panel is slow to resfresh

 Bug fixed in 1.8.0.0:
 - NEW FEATURE (Erik): A new layer type for mesurement tools.